nenoNaninu/TypedSignalR.Client/README.md

 ```

 # Usage
-For example, you have the following interface defined.
+For example, we have the following interface defined.

 ```cs
 public class UserDefinedType